renaissance-publishing/renaissance/src/chapters/27-powers.md

 - **Requires:** 10 ranks in an Attack skill.
 - **Effect:** You are particularly good at striking weak spots.
 When you attack an unaware or helpless target, you inflict an additional 1d10 DV.

+### Take the Blow

+If you're gonna get stabbed, you'd rather the blade turn on your ribs than pass between them.

+- **Requires:** 20 Ranks in Fray
+- **Action:** Automatic
+- **Effect:** While taking the *full defense* action, whenever you defend with fray, you gain +1 armor per 10 points of MoS.
+- **Special:** You do not gain this benefit if you are wearing armor with the cumbersome or heavy tags, or carrying a shield with the cumbersome or heavy tags.

 ### Transfer